WNBA playoff semifinals all even, shifts to Chicago, Phoenix

 A “ROAD” HOME GAME

 Game 3 of the Mercury-Aces series will be played at Arizona State because Phoenix’s normal home is being used by Disney on Ice.
-Arenas book events way in advance and there was no way to know the Mercury would be hosting a playoff game on Sunday.
-The Mercury may also have to play away from their normal home for Game 4 as the Phoenix Suns are hosting the Los Angeles Lakers in an exhibition game on Wednesday night.
+Arenas book events way in advance and there was no way to know the Mercury would be hosting a playoff game Sunday.

+The Mercury will play at home for Game 4 on Wednesday night as part of a separate-ticket doubleheader with the Phoenix Suns.
+The Suns face the Los Angeles Lakers in an exhibition game.
+The NBA game was originally scheduled to tip at 7 p.m. local time, but now will begin at 3 p.m.
+The WNBA game will tip at 7.

+“There were a lot of moving parts and a number of groups, including the NBA and WNBA, the Lakers and their local broadcast partner, and ESPN that had to work together to make this happen,” said Jason Rowley, President and CEO for Suns Legacy Partners, LLC.
+“In the end, all parties should be proud to be a part of this historic doubleheader.
+Personally, I’m looking forward to a Phoenix sweep!”

 More AP women’s basketball: https://apnews.com/hub/womens-basketball and https://twitter.com/AP_Sports